 Sequels are typically underwhelming, just watch Ocean’s Twelve, but the Jabra Elite Active 75t boasts an attractive redesign and improved functionality over the debut Elite Active 65t, and now they have noise cancelling.
 Let’s find out what makes these exercise earphones so exceptional, and why they’re a great accessory for any workout enthusiast.

-Editor’s note: this Jabra Elite Active 75t review was updated on November 18, 2020, to address how the Elite Active 75t compare to the Bose Sport Earbuds.
+Editor’s note: this Jabra Elite Active 75t review was updated on January 27, 2021, to include a content menu.

 Who should get the Jabra Elite Active 75t?

 - Athletes should get the Elite Active 75t because they’re IP57-rated and provide a secure fit.
 Fast charging is supported which is a necessity for any respectable pair of exercise headphones.